Dirk Hartog Island National Park: Return to 1616

 Dirk Hartog Island is Western Australia’s largest island and known to the Malgana traditional owners as Wirruwana.
 When first visited by Dirk Hartog on 25 October 1616, the island was in pristine condition but it has experienced significant changes to its ecology since that time.
 Sheep and goats changed the vegetation, their grazing habits and trampling reducing the food and shelter available for native species.
 Feral cat predation added to the pressures on native species and made it impossible for some to survive.

-Explore the Return to 1616 project and Dirk Hartog Island National Park from the comfort of your own home computer or mobile phone here or upload this link to your VR goggles – bit.ly/ReturnTo1616 – to enjoy the full experience.
+To enjoy the full experience, take a virtual tour of the Return to 1616 project and Dirk Hartog Island National Park from the comfort of your own home computer or mobile phone, or upload this link (bit.ly/ReturnTo1616) to your VR goggles.

-The Dirk Hartog Island National Park Ecological Restoration Project is funded by the Gorgon Barrow Island Net Conservation Benefits Fund with additional funding from the Parks and Wildlife Service.
+The Dirk Hartog Island National Park Ecological Restoration Project is funded by the Gorgon Barrow Island Net Conservation Benefits Fund with additional funding from the Department of Biodiversity, Conservation and Attractions.

 Intensive and systematic eradication and monitoring programs began in 2012 and were completed in October 2018.